In Matthew 19:24 what does “the eye of the needle” actually mean?

 Try to imagine someone attempting to push a camel through the eye of a sewing needle.
 Some have claimed the “eye of the needle” referred to a small gate in Jerusalem.
 The idea is that a camel would have to knee down in order to squeeze through.
 Others have claimed Jesus referred to a very narrow pass.
-Each of these explanations assume that a camel is able to get through but with difficulty.
+Each of these explanations assume that a camel is only able to get through with great difficulty.

-Historical evidence does not support, these conclusions.
+Historical evidence does not support these conclusions.
 The Greek text refers to a real sewing needle and a real camel.
-Jesus message is clear.
+Jesus’ message is clear.
 It is impossible for a rich man to enter the kingdom of God.
-He did not say that a rich man could enter with extreme difficult.
+He did not say that a rich man could enter with extreme difficulty.
 He said it was impossible.
-The disciples understood Jesus point.
+The disciples understood Jesus’ point.
 They answered, “Then who can be saved?”
 The answer reveals the common belief that entrance into heaven required the giving of alms.
 The giving of alms to the poor blessed the giver with righteousness.
 So a wealthy man could purchase a lot of righteousness.
 He had a great advantage over others.
 So they asked, ” . . . who can be saved?”
 If any one could be saved, they believed a rich man could, but Jesus said it was impossible for them.
 Rich men are stuck!

 Then Jesus goes on to explain that all things are possible with God.
 He is talking about spiritual birth.
 Rich men have difficulty seeing their need for God.
-Rich men can buy heaven.
+Rich men cannot buy heaven.
 They must come to God as everyone else.
 God has made it possible for all, including the rich to be saved from the penalty of their sins.